MicrosoftDocs/sql-docs/docs/ssma/access/executing-the-ssma-console-accesstosql.md

 connect-target-database

--   Connects to the target SQL Server or SQL Azure database and loads high level metadata of the target database but not the metadata entirely.
+-   Connects to the target SQL Server or Azure SQL Database and loads high level metadata of the target database but not the metadata entirely.

 -   If the connection to the target cannot be established, an error is generated and the console application stops further execution.